Hillside Construction

 Surveys and Site Documentation

 The NAVD88 datum reference is critical.
 Surveys, geotechnical boring logs, and structural plans all need to reference the same vertical datum.
-When they don't - when the surveyor uses one reference point and the geotech uses another - the result is foundation designs based on assumed elevations that don't match what the field crew encounters.
+When they don't, when the surveyor uses one reference point and the geotech uses another, the result is foundation designs based on assumed elevations that don't match what the field crew encounters.
 This is a coordination issue that should be resolved before the first permit application, not discovered when the drill rig is on site.

 Property line accuracy is also more consequential on hillside lots.
 Retaining walls, shoring systems, and tieback anchors approach or cross property boundaries more frequently on sloped sites than on flat ones.
-A boundary dispute that would be trivial on level ground can become a construction-stopping event on a hillside when your shoring system is 18 inches from the neighbor's property line.
+A boundary dispute that would be manageable on level ground can become a construction-stopping event on a hillside when your shoring system is 18 inches from the neighbor's property line.

 The Regulatory Framework